PLAN YOUR TRIP

 Now you’re ready to plan your trip.
 The Trip Planning Toolbox has all of the information that you need

-Hot Zone Report: This will take you to the Yukon Hot Zone Report (HZR), which provides coverage specifically for the White Pass region.
-The HZR relies on field observations and data submitted to the Mountain Information Network by recreationists and members of the public.
-A team of professional field technicians are also available to gather snowpack data in periods of increasing hazard and complex avalanche conditions.
-The HZR provides timely and actionable terrain advice and risk management considerations and should be part of every user’s approach to pre-trip planning.
+Yukon regional avalanche forecast: This will take you to the Yukon avalanche forecast page (formerly the Hot Zone Report), which provides coverage specifically for the White Pass region.
+The forecast provides timely and actionable snowpack information, terrain advice and risk management considerations, which should be part of every user’s approach to pre-trip planning.
 What are the biggest concerns in the snowpack?
 Are there persistent weaknesses prevalent on a specific aspect or elevation band?
 Read it before you go!

 Observations: Avalanche Canada’s Mountain Information Network (MIN) is a great map-based tool to check out others’ recent observations.
 Where can the good snow be found?
 What features are best to avoid given current avalanche conditions?
 Observations submitted to the MIND are crucial to improving the accuracy of the HZR.